libktx/ktx/.github/CONTRIBUTING.md

 ## Issues

-- Before submitting a bug, make sure that its source is not the libGDX framework itself.
+- Before submitting a bug report, verify that it is not caused by the libGDX framework itself.
 - Feel free to create issues or start discussions with feature requests and questions about the libraries.
 Issues and discussions are among the fastest way to contact the developers.